 At the end of each year, the College celebrates graduation at the Graduation Ceremony.
-Attendance at the Graduation Ceremony, and scheduled rehearsals is compulsory for all students (graduating and continuing).
+Attendance of the Graduation Ceremony, and scheduled rehearsals is compulsory for all students (graduating and continuing).
 Furthermore, students are not to leave for holidays until after Graduation week has concluded (Refer to the College Calendar).

 To be eligible to graduate, a student must:

 - complete and pass all the necessary subjects and assessments